Chrisae9/discord-interactions-webhook/README.md

 # Discord Webhook for Docker Service Management

 ## Overview
 This application leverages Discord's Interaction API to manage Docker services via Discord commands.
 Built with Node.js, it offers a convenient way to start and stop Docker services using Discord's slash commands with autocomplete functionality.
-The application is available on [GitHub](https://github.com/Chrisae9/discord-interactions-webhook).

 ## Features
 - **Slash Commands with Autocomplete**: Execute predefined slash commands within Discord, utilizing the autocomplete feature for enhanced user interaction.